torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Case Study: Repairing Directories with Parent Pointers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Directory rebuilding uses a :ref:`coordinated inode scan <iscan>` and a :ref:`directory entry live update hook <liveupdate>` as follows:
+Directory rebuilding uses a :ref:`coordinated ianalde scan <iscan>` and a :ref:`directory entry live update hook <liveupdate>` as follows:

 1. Set up a temporary directory for generating the new directory structure, an xfblob for storing entry names, and an xfarray for stashing directory updates.

-2. Set up an inode scanner and hook into the directory entry code to receive updates on directory operations.
+2. Set up an ianalde scanner and hook into the directory entry code to receive updates on directory operations.

 3. For each parent pointer found in each file scanned, decide if the parent